K1llByte/decryptorinator/tp1/cryptoanalysis.md

 With this information we tried the key `DFLVA`

 At this point our suspects were right and the `origgn` word matched almost perfectly so we did one more subtitution of the `g` for `i` obtaining `Y`.

-The key now was `DFLVY` and we could defenitly see the plain text declaring this as completed
+The key now was `DFLVY` and we could defenitly see the plain text.

+The only detail left was the text wasn't fully decrypted so we removed 2 newlines from the ciphertext and all plain text was visible, declaring this as completed

 <!-- All the cipher texts were decrypted with help of a `match` function and the words.txt file -->